![]() |

 They are all pretty scenic!!
 If I had to pick

-one - the Seward trip packs the most punch for the buck.
-Once it leaves
+one - the Seward trip has the best bang for the buck.
+Once the train passes through

 Portage it enters an area that for the next 40 miles has no roads.
 More